psharma-alberta/data-science/linear-algebra.md

 ##### Vectors

-geometrically, can be thought of as an arrow in a coordinate system where the head sits at the point indicated by the vector & the tail sits at te origin
+- geometrically, can be thought of as an arrow in a coordinate system where the head sits at the point indicated by the vector & the tail sits at the origin

 ###### Vector Addition

+- can be thought of as combining movements (in space)
+- numerically, it is determined by adding the respective components

+###### Scalar Multiplication

+- can be thought of a 'scaling' (stretching or squishing) operation
+- numerically, it is determined by multiplying every component with the scalar

 ###### Linear Combination